kasasxav/napari-file-watcher/README.md

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/lFRVwlHgJ-Y/0.jpg)](https://www.youtube.com/watch?v=lFRVwlHgJ-Y "Demo napari-file-watcher")

+Instructions:

+1. Select the folder you want to monitor by pressing "Browse".
+2. Select the extension of the files: "zarr", "hdf5" or "tiff".
+3. Click "Watch and run" to reconstruct the current items & the newly arrived.
+4. If you click in one of the files of the list, the metadata will show (for hdf5 and zarr)

 ## Usage: scripting editor

 The script editor is for developing scripts and saving them in the filesystem.
+We have used this widget in the context of developing scripts for microscopy control software that implements another file watcher.

+Instructions:

+1. Select the folder where you want to save your scripts in "Browse".
+2. Type the name of the script in the edit box below.
+3. Click "Add" for saving it into the folder after typing, or "Open" to display an existing file.

 ## Installation